zmzlois/browser-thing/README.md

-## What's Next
+## What's Next & What can be done better
-* Finish the tracing package customised for weave so it can trace both LLM calls and MCP servers - [draft PR]()
+* Finish the tracing package customised for weave so it can trace both LLM calls and MCP servers
+* Our traces don't have a stacks due to current limitation
 * The unfinished CLI package should auto set up agent tooling, spin up both mcp inspector, mcp server and install package/tool to take care of necessary dependencies like Playwright
 * It could be helpful to use Stagehand with non-Chromium browsers.
 I saw that this is not on the roadmap for now (https://github.com/browserbase/stagehand/issues/391), but as a user it’s difficult to understand why something that wraps Playwright can’t be used on all platforms that Playwright supports.
 * There’s a full API reference at https://docs.stagehand.dev/reference/introduction, but it would be even better if this documentation were embedded in the TypeScript types that are bundled with the package